Project Manager – Justice Division

 Responsibilities:

-• Be available to travel, as requested;
+• Be available to travel, as required;

 Qualifications: